 Similarly, if a student (a friend, a bystander, etc.) actively seeks help for another student who is intoxicated from the overuse of alcohol or drugs, neither student will be charged with a conduct violation and neither student will be sanctioned.
 The student(s) seeking assistance must stay with that student needing assistance until help arrives.

-The Safe Sammy Policy will not apply in the following cases:
+Safe Sammy will not apply in the following cases:

-In each case, the Director of the Office of Student Conduct and Responsibility (OSCAR) or designee will decide whether or not the policy applies.
+In each case, the Director of the Office of Student Conduct and Responsibility or designee will decide whether or not Safe Sammy applies.

 Please be aware of the following:

-• If a student is arrested or cited off campus, this policy does not excuse them from responsibility for the off-campus consequences of that arrest or citation, including complying with summonses, cooperating with courts in the City of Fredericksburg, and paying any fines or penalties.
+- If a student is arrested or cited off campus, this agreement does not excuse them from responsibility for the off-campus consequences of that arrest or citation, including complying with summonses, cooperating with courts in the City of Fredericksburg, and paying any fines or penalties.

-• UMW reserves the right to inform emergency contacts (typically, a parent or other guardian) in the event of a medical emergency or pattern of harmful behaviors, whether or not the Safe Sammy Policy subsequently applies to the student, or has applied in the past.
+- UMW reserves the right to inform emergency contacts (typically, a parent or other guardian) in the event of a medical emergency or pattern of harmful behaviors, whether or not Safe Sammy subsequently applies to the student, or has applied in the past.

-• If the student is an intercollegiate athlete, UMW’s Department of Athletics will waive disciplinary action against a student if the Safe Sammy Policy applies to that student.
+- If the student is an intercollegiate athlete, UMW’s Department of Athletics will waive disciplinary action against a student if Safe Sammy applies to that student.